top of page

 1. Thinning Skin Needs Gentle Pigments and Application

 As skin ages, the outer layer, called the epidermis, becomes thinner.
 This thinning reduces the skin’s natural barrier function.
-If colors (pigment) are put too deep, they can migrate and blur.
-If not put deep enough, the look can appear "spotty".
+If colors (pigment) are applied too deep, they can migrate and blur.
+If not placed deep enough, the look can appear "spotty."
 This is especially true with microblading.
-Any trauma to the skin will cause scar tissue, which needs to be taken into account for the natural look of the brow.
-The skin loses some of its ability to protect itself from environmental damage, irritants, and moisture loss.
-When the skin barrier is weaker, it becomes easier for harmful substances to penetrate and cause inflammation or dryness.
-The aftercare of your permanent makeup is paramount to a great outcome.
-Lynn Soles at Permanent Beauty in Clayton, can give you tried and true aftercare and will follow-up with you for natural results!
+Any trauma to the skin can cause scar tissue, which needs to be taken into account for the natural look of the brow.

-2. Organic Pigments mean healthy tissue
+2. Organic Pigments Mean Healthy Tissue

-Applying heavy or harsh pigments can sometimes worsen dryness by clogging pores or disrupting the skin’s balance.
+Applying heavy or harsh pigments can worsen dryness by clogging pores or disrupting the skin’s balance.
 A gentle approach means choosing hydrating products with nourishing ingredients like hyaluronic acid, ceramides, and natural oils that support moisture without overwhelming the skin.
-And Organic pigments are MRI safe, so no need to worry about upcoming medical procedures.
+Organic pigments are MRI safe, so there's no need to worry about upcoming medical procedures.

 3. Slower Cell Turnover Requires Patience and Care